DawidSitnik/Digit-Recognition/readme.md

-# Recognizing Handwritten Dgits from the MNIST Dataset
+# Recognizing Handwritten Dgits From the MNIST Dataset

 ## Dataset
 *can be downloaded from: http://yann.lecun.com/exdb/mnist*